 - You must move off of garage roofs

-- If spaces is available in a covered resident area they should park in those areas first
+- If space is available in a covered resident area, park in those areas first

-- If no space is available in covered resident areas, they may park in Overflow and Commuter spaces during the inclement weather time.
+- If no space is available in covered resident areas, you may park in Overflow and Commuter spaces during the inclement weather time.
 Residents will not be ticketed in these other areas during a period of inclement weather.
 Do NOT park in faculty/staff or visitor spaces.

 - Vehicles must be moved back to their regular assigned areas within 24 hours of the official re-opening of campus.

 - No shuttles, including ParaTransit and SafeRide, will operate when the campus is closed.

 - Riders should expect delays in service and plan accordingly.

 - Notices will be posted on the TU Tiger Ride web site and TU Tiger Ride mobile app.

 - If the campus opens late, shuttles will begin running 1 hour prior to the planned delayed opening time, as long as it is safe to operate.

 - If the campus closes early, shuttles will run for 1 hour after the official closure time, as long as it is safe to continue operating.

 For inclement weather days when we are running, the following stops will be re-located as indicated:

 The Kenilworth Route

 - Stop #20 Kenilworth At Charles Apts. - Pick up and drop off will be on Kenilworth Ave. at the east end of Donnington Circle

 - Stop #48 Kenilworth at the Colony - In the event that the parking lot at the Colony is inaccessible, pick up and drop off will be on Kenilworth Ave. curbside

 The Goucher Route

 - Stops #63, 24, 25 Fairways Apts.
 Pickups and drop offs will be on Goucher Blvd at Colbury Rd.

 - Stop #37 Towson Crossings Apts - Pickups and drop offs will be on Deanwood Road at the west end of Dowling Circle

 The Rodgers Forge Route

 - Stop #55 Walker Apts.
 Pickups and drop offs will be at Stop #56 Drumcastle Apts, Holly Lane at Castle Drive

 Frequently Asked Questions (FAQs) About Closing